 Nerve Block for Headache in Adults

-NYU Langone neurologists offer a procedure called a nerve block to stop the pain of an acute headache attack.
-This quick, outpatient procedure is used as an abortive treatment, which is one that is given during a pain episode, when you are in need of immediate relief.
+NYU Langone headache specialists offer a procedure called a nerve block to stop the pain of an acute headache attack or to break an ongoing cycle of pain.
+This quick, outpatient procedure is used as an acute treatment, which is one that is given during a pain episode, when you are in need of immediate relief.
+It works by targeting several nerves that are involved in the production of headache pain.

-Your doctor injects small amounts of one or two numbing medicines into the base of the skull to block pain signals from the nerves.
-Pain is relieved within a few minutes, and the effects of the procedure can last days to weeks.
+Your doctor injects small amounts of one or two numbing medicines into the area around the affected nerve to block pain signals.
+These nerves may be at the back of the head, in front of the ear, or over the eyebrows.
+Nerve blocks can relieve pain within a few minutes and the beneficial effects can last days to weeks.

 A nerve block is a temporary treatment for severe cluster headaches or chronic migraines, among other types of headaches.
 It is often recommended when other medications do not relieve symptoms.